At its three-day monetary policy meeting, the RBI raised its repo rate and required banks to maintain additional reserves.

 Conversely, dropping the repo rate will make borrowing money from banks cheaper, which is intended for businesses and consumers.
 This will contribute to better GDP growth through decreasing inflationary pressures.

 Staying ahead of the competition requires keeping well-informed of changes to repo rates and how they impact the economy, investing intelligently, and diversifying across multiple sectors to reduce risks.
-To learn how best to invest smartly, download Savart on either the Google Play Store or Apple App Store; our expert analysts are there 24/7 to guide informed financial decisions.
+To learn how best to invest smartly, download Savart from either the Google Play Store or Apple App Store; our expert analysts are there 24/7 to guide you in making informed financial decisions.

 Deposit Rate Hike